Target Audience

 Instructional Level

-This is an Introductory to Intermediate Level course.
-The educational content is available for 1 CE credit.
+This is an Intermediate Level course.
+The educational content of the full program is available for 1.5 CE credit.
+Attendance at the full program is required to earn CE credit; partial credit cannot be providedfor incomplete attendance.

 Cost & Registration